paleolimbot/geos/cran-comments.md

-This release fixes the address sanitizer issue identified by the clang sanitizer check.
+This release fixes new warnings from `-Wstrict-prototypes`.

 ## R CMD check results